droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players reveal themselves without attacking, the druid tilts her head and asks, in a sing-song voice, how such “little mice" found their way into the winery.
 The druid, who is named Silvia, knows the following information, which she can share as a means of luring the players into a false sense of security:

 * The Forest Folk have come from Yester Hill to the south, which lies beside the Whispering Wall.
 (The Whispering Wall is largely as described in **Y5.
 Wall of Fog**, except that the ancient god that created the Wall was female.)
 * The Forest Folk have a long enmity with the ravens of the winery and their masters, the “feathered ones," whose ancient service to “the Shadowed Lord" (the Forest Folk’s name for Strahd) inspired the name and sigil of Castle Ravenloft.
 (This is a lie.
-A player who makes a DC 10 Wisdom (Insight) check identifies that Silvia sounds slightly too eager as she says it, her voice slightly too smooth.)
+A player who makes a DC 10 Perception check to Sense Motive identifies that Silvia sounds slightly too eager as she says it, her voice slightly too smooth.)
 * The “feathered ones" have powerful magic here—magic that the Forest Folk seek to restore to its rightful place.
 (Silvia is referring to the Keepers of the Feather and the third enchanted gem, which she describes as “the seed of the pine tree, wrought in crystal stone.")
 * Silvia is torturing the raven because it is a servant of the “feathered ones," and therefore knows where the magic seed may be kept.
 (Silvia is mistaken.)
 * The Forest Folk have allied with the “witch of the swamp," whose flying servants are called “strix."
 (Silvia is referring to Baba Lysaga.)
 The witch despises ravens and resents the authority of Castle Ravenloft.
 (This is a lie.
-A player who makes a DC 10 Wisdom (Insight) check identifies that Silvia hesitates slightly in delivering her words.)
+A player who makes a DC 10 Perception check to Sense Motive identifies that Silvia hesitates slightly in delivering her words.)

 Silvia invites the players to approach the caged raven and see “the mark of the night" upon its chest, which brands all of Strahd’s servants.
 (This is a trick meant to lure the players into the open.
-A player who makes a DC 10 Wisdom (Insight) check notices Silvia’s eyes dart toward the twig blights around her as she asks the players to approach.)
+A player who makes a DC 10 Perception check to Sense Motive notices Silvia’s eyes dart toward the twig blights around her as she asks the players to approach.)

 > [!info]+ **The Broken Spigot**
 > The fermentation vat to the immediate west of the central staircase of <span class="citation">W9.
 Fermentation Vats (p.
 176)</span> has a damaged spigot.
 The first time that a player approaches it, read: